On irreducible components of Rapoport-Zink spaces: Introduction

+\begin{thm}[Theorem \ref{thm:coh-fin-length}] Assume that $\mathcal{M}$ is the basic Rapoport-Zink space for $\GSp_{2n}$, in which case $G'=G=\GSp_{2n}(\Q_p)$ and $J$ is a quaternion unitary similitude group.
+For every integers $i,r\ge 0$ and every irreducible smooth representation $\rho$ of $J$, the $G$-representation $\Ext^r_J(H^i_c(M_\infty),\rho)^{\text{$\mathcal{D}_c$-sm}}$ has finite length.
+In particular, the $G'$-representation $\Hom_J(H^i_c(M_\infty),\rho)^{\mathrm{sm}}$ has finite length. \end{thm} For the precise notation, see Section \ref{subsec:GSp}.
+To prove this theorem, we use Theorem \ref{thm:coh-finiteness} for two Rapoport-Zink towers: one is the basic Rapoport-Zink tower for $\GSp_{2n}$, and the other is a Rapoport-Zink tower for a quaternion unitary similitude group.
+These two towers are isomorphic at the infinite level, thanks to the duality isomorphism.

+These finiteness results are very useful when we apply representation theory to the study of $H^i_c(M_\infty)$.
+For example, in \cite[\S 2--3]{LJLC}, Theorem \ref{thm:coh-finiteness} for the Drinfeld tower, which is well-known, enables the author to apply a result in \cite{MR1779801} to investigate $H^i_c(M_\infty)$ by using the Lefschetz trace formula.
+Further, by using Theorem \ref{thm:coh-fin-length-intro} for the Drinfeld tower (\cite[Corollary 4.3]{LJLC}), we obtained a purely local and geometric proof of the local Jacquet-Langlands correspondence in some cases (see \cite[Theorem 6.10]{LJLC}).
+In \cite{RZ-LTF}, the author extends these arguments to the basic Rapoport-Zink space for $\GSp_4$.
+For this purpose, Theorem \ref{thm:coh-fin-length-intro} plays a crucial role.
+We also remark that Theorem \ref{thm:main-intro} and Theorem \ref{thm:coh-fin-length-intro} are indispensable in the study of the relation between the Zelevinsky involution and the cohomology $H^i_c(M_\infty)$ (see \cite{RZ-Zel}); in fact, Theorem \ref{thm:main-intro} is the main condition for applying the general theory developed in \cite{RZ-Zel}, and Theorem \ref{thm:coh-fin-length-intro} is needed because the duality theory in \cite{MR1471867} behaves well only for representations of finite length.

-Note that the same results as Theorem \ref{thm:main-intro} and Corollary \ref{cor:coh-finiteness} have been obtained by Fargues (\cite[Th\'eor\`eme 2.4.13, Proposition 4.4.13]{MR2074714}) under the condition that the data defining $\M$ is unramified.
-However, there are many interesting ramified settings, and usually the geometry of $\M$ attached to a ramified data is much more complicated than that in the unramified case.
+Note that the same results as Theorem \ref{thm:main-intro} and Theorem \ref{thm:coh-finiteness} have been obtained by Fargues (\cite[Th\'eor\`eme 2.4.13, Proposition 4.4.13]{MR2074714}) under the condition that the data defining $\M$ is unramified.
+However, there are many interesting ramified settings, such as the quaternion unitary case appearing in the proof of Theorem \ref{thm:coh-fin-length-intro}.
+Usually the geometry of $\M$ attached to a ramified data is much more complicated than that in the unramified case.
 For example, in the unramified case $\M$ is formally smooth over $\mathcal{O}_{\breve{E}}$, while in the ramified case $\M$ is sometimes not even flat over $\mathcal{O}_{\breve{E}}$.